PetoiCamp/OpenCat/README.md

 Inspired by Boston Dynamics' Big Dog and Spot Mini, Dr. Rongzhong Li started the project in his dorm at Wake Forest University in 2016.
 After one year of R&D, he founded Petoi LLC and devoted all his resources to developing open source robots.

-The goal is to foster collaboration in quadruped(four-legged) robotic research, education, and engineering development of agile and affordable quadruped robot pets, bring STEM concepts to the mass, and inspire newcomers (including many kids and adults) to join the robotic AI revolution to create more applications.
+The goal is to foster collaboration in quadruped (four-legged) robotic research, education, and engineering development of agile and affordable quadruped robot pets, bring STEM concepts to the masses, and inspire newcomers (including many kids and adults) to join the robotic AI revolution to create more applications.

 ![](https://github.com/PetoiCamp/NonCodeFiles/blob/master/gif/slope.gif?raw=true)